narek-sv/KeyValueStorage/README.md

 ---
 ## Thread Safety

-All built-in types leverage the power of ***Swift Concurrency*** and are thread-safe and protected from any race conditions and data racing.
+All built-in types leverage the power of ***Swift Concurrency*** and are thread-safe and protected from race conditions and data racing.
 However, if you extend the storage with your own ones, it is your responsibility to make them thread-safe.

 ---
 ## Tests